newslynx/newslynx-core/README.md

 - [ ] Implement Redis Task Queue For Recipe Running
     - [ ] Create gevent worker class to avoid reliance on os.fork
+    - [ ] Figure out how to rate limit requests.
 - [ ] Implement Modular SousChefs
 - [x] Figure out how best to use OAuth tokens in SousChefs.
 Ideally these should not be exposed to users.
 - [x] Implement API client